 - Understand that compensation in the public accounting world is typically fixed by firm, and there is no room for negotiation for campus hires.
 Corporate roles might have a little more flexibility.
 If you are unsure of whether the salary you're offered is the "market rate," feel free to ask me, as we track salaries for multiple markets.

-- If you have committed to attend SLPs, you should resolve to honor those commitments before making your decision.
+- If you have committed to attend SLPs (virtual or live), you should resolve to honor those commitments before making your decision.
 There is no reason you should feel pressure to make your decision before exploring all opportunities; not to mention, it's in poor taste to rescind an acceptance of such an invitation (i.e. bridge-burning).
 Seek the advice of Mrs. Lakas if you encounter dilemmas in this area.
 We expect most SLPs to move to a virtual format, which will be uncharted territory for us all.
 You never know what beneficial information might come from them!

 If you are DECLINING an offer: